 Through a grant from GHSA and General Motors, the District of Columbia Highway Safety Office implemented a three-pronged program to address the issue of distracted driving in the nation’s capital.

 Washington State reached a record number of traffic fatalities in 2022, with 750 people killed.
 Distracted driving was responsible for 13% of those deaths.
-That’s nearly 100 people statewide killed in one year because someone made the unsafe, dangerous decision to not focus on the road.
+100 people statewide are killed each year because someone made the unsafe, dangerous decision not to focus on the road.

 Getting to zero deaths on our nation’s roadways requires the participation of a diverse group of stakeholders.
 North Carolina’s Vision Zero Community Collaborative brings together diverse stakeholders to create safer streets through innovative, multi-sector partnerships.